Terencio García Montenegro

 • Counseled Unifirst Nicaragua, S.A., a subsidiary of the transnational corporation UniFirst Corporation (U1st), on subjects related to its incorporation as free zone user company, labor issues and in a leasing contract for its industrial facilities.

-• Counseled Pallan Group, a Canadian company committed to the sustainable harvest of timber and producing high quality lumber products, on their USD 1.3 million acquisition of Dusa.
+• Counseled Pallan Group, a Canadian company committed to the sustainable harvest of timber and producing high quality lumber products, on their US $1.3 million acquisition of Dusa.

 • Counseled and represented Empresa Industrial Arrocera Altamira, S.A.
-(IAASA) in a USD 13 million dollar sale of assets, being the sellers from Costa Rica and the buyers from Nicaragua.
+(IAASA) in a US $13 million dollar sale of assets, being the sellers from Costa Rica and the buyers from Nicaragua.

 • Counseled and represented Payless Shoesource due to an audit notification from the General Custom Directorate (DGA), which culminated in a series of findings allegedly by declaring value of the goods lower than those that customs rules set and resulted in an alleged million-dollar sum, obtaining favorable resolution.